Ankitha-14/M1_MiniProjectGoal_Type/1_Requirements/README.md

 # Best Followed method

-It's better to use seitch case.
+It's better to use switch case.